rmeyerth/slop-site/src/pages/quick-start.md

 ```bash
 Result: [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 ```
 ...and that's it!
+If you'd like to see a detailed breakdown of this expression, please see the [Variables](/docs/Language/Statements/variables#fibonacci-example-breakdown) section.

-These are simple examples to get you started, but please take a look at the documentation section to discover more of SLOP's features, sample projects and even how to extend it yourself.
+These are a couple of simple examples to get you started, but please take a look at the documentation section to discover more of SLOP's features, sample projects and even how to extend it yourself.
 If however you're new to expression languages or have a nagging question running through your head, please check out the [why?](/why) page.